 Answer: The word "masturbation" we commonly use for the act is not found in the Bible.
 The word itself came from combining the Latin words masturbari (meaning 'hand') and stuprare (meaning 'to defile').
 The answer to your question regarding this act depends upon which Biblical standard we are using.

 There is one answer Scripture offers, in regard to masturbation, if we are referring to the Law received by Moses (under which the Old Covenant was offered).
 We get another answer if we use the Christian standard Jesus Christ and the apostles taught as being required under the New Covenant.

 In the Old Testament, the primary focus was on the breaking of "the letter" (the narrow, strict interpretation) of the law, which, of course, did not deal directly with masturbation.
 In the New Testament, the focus shifts towards sin being imputed based on a person's thoughts and goals, judged against the spiritual intent of the law, whether or not any action is taken.

-Clearly, the standard believers are held to in the New Covenant are far higher, and more difficult to keep, than what was required under the Old Covenant.
+Clearly, the standard believers are held to in the New Covenant is far higher, and more difficult to keep, than what was required under the Old Covenant.
 This is why the power of God's Holy Spirit needs to reside in a person before they can obey and please him.

 It is not just avoiding masturbation but also the thoughts of lust that can lead to it.
 True Christians do not need the Eternal to write his precepts in stone so that they can follow them but instead must have him write his laws on their hearts (Romans 2:14 - 15).